JCSDA/jedi-docs/docs/jedi-components/ioda/class-structure.rst

    Data flow through IODA, UFO and OOPS objects

+Two OOPS Observations objects are created to hold the total y and H(x) vectors, and one Observer object is created to transform the x vector (from the model) into the H(x) vector.
+The Observations and Observer objects are how the rest of JEDI access the y and H(x) vectors.
+Note that the resulting H(x) from the set of ObsOperator objects is stored in an Observations object since H(x) is a type of observation vector.

-At various points in the DA run, results such as H(x), O-A, or O-B (i.e., any quantity corresponding to a observation vector) can be stored into the multiple ObsSpace objects for subsequent writing out into a results file.
+At various points in the DA run, results such as H(x), O-A, or O-B (i.e., any quantity corresponding to a observation vector) can be stored in an Observations object for subsequent writing out into a results file.
-An example for H(x) is shown in :numref:`ioda-obj-dflow` along the dashed line path.
+An example for H(x) is shown in :numref:`ioda-obj-dflow` with the orange arrow pointing from the set of ObsSpace objects to the Obs Data file.
 The data written into the results file can later be used for analysis of the DA run.